 There are three ways how the manufacturers measure these values:

 - measuring temperature resistance

-- testing according to EN 13537 - very expensive method of measuring which is done only at several labouratories in the world, sleeping bags are tested with a figurine
+- testing according to EN 13537 - very expensive method of measuring which is done only at several laboratories in the world, sleeping bags are tested with a figurine

 Choosing the right size of a sleeping bag is more important than you might think.
-If the sleeping bag is too big, the body won't produce enough heat to warm the air within the sleeping bag, which is needlesly heavier than needed.
-Smaller model, on the other hand, may be too tight and very uncomfortable.
+If the sleeping bag is too big, the body won't produce enough heat to warm the air within the sleeping bag, which is needlessly heavier than necessary.
+Smaller models, on the other hand, may be too tight and very uncomfortable.

 - Outer fabrics are a compromise betweed firmness, weight, water resistance and breathability.
 Polyamide with various water repellent treatments is the most common fabric.